ajithyaasaf/solar-ERP/QUOTATION_DESCRIPTION_CHANGES_UNDERSTANDING.md

 4. **PDF Template:**
    - Water Heater and Water Pump use simplified BOM without complex calculations
-   - Image column is present in Water Heater BOM (as per requirement)
+   - Image column is REMOVED from Water Heater BOM (as per client requirement: "Image (no needed)")
    - QTY and Rate/Qty columns important for water heater and water pump
+   - Water Heater PDF should include floor installation text after BOM table

 5. **Conditional Display:**
    - Labour and Transport checkbox should affect both description and pricing
    - All optional items should be conditionally displayed in description
+   - UI sections should be conditionally hidden based on project type

+6. **Field Replacement Clarification:**
+   - Water Pump: "Plumbing Work" field is being REPLACED (not added alongside), change field name from `plumbingWorkScope` to `earthWork`
+   - This affects schema, forms, modal, and backend references

 ---